 Amongst all of the bad news about workplace accidents, there is one positive piece of data.
 Statistics show that overall, working is more safe today than at any other time in the last 20 years.
 The Bureau of Labor Statistics data indicates that workplace deaths were fewer than 4,700 in 2014, which is nearly a 30 percent decrease in the two prior decades.
 When taking into consideration that there are far more people in the workforce today than 20 years ago, it is evidence of an even more positive trend.

-Bader Law Firm, LLC Is Your Source For Workers’ Compensation Help
+Bader Scott Injury Lawyers Is Your Source For Workers’ Compensation Help